NEWTOMS2/NEWTOMS-SmartDescriptions/README.md

-# SmartDescriptions  - AWS Marketplace Algoritm
+# SmartDescriptions  - AWS Marketplace Algorithm

 **SmartDescriptions** is a data-to-text solution that allows you to generate text from structured data.
 With the SmartDescriptions solution you can save time by generating thousands of comprehensible texts automatically.